google/closure-templates/documentation/reference/calls.md

 The first form is for arbitrary values and should be used in most cases.

-The second form renders the contents of the `param` block to a string, including applying autoescaping (based on the specified content `kind`).
-It is needed in some situations, but it's usually an error to use it when the first form would suffice.
+The second form renders the contents of the `param` block to a string, including applying autoescaping based on the specified content `kind`.
+In some cases the `kind` does not need to be explicitly declared, e.g. when the param contains a single `{call}`.

+The second form is needed in some situations, but it's usually an error to use it when the first form would suffice.
 A common heuristic is that if you're using the second form with a `param` block that contains a single `print` tag:

 ```soy
 {param aaa kind="html"}{$bbb}{/param}